Adoption Fee: $250

 Cooper has the potential to be a great working hound!

-Luke is about as easy going as they come.
+Luke is about as easy going as they come, but he has a lot of energy and can be very rough in his play.
 He loves to be the center of attention and will even pose for pictures.
 This has made him the poster dog for South Central Bloodhound Club & Rescue events!
 Luke is very high energy and strong willed, but in the proper home, will make an excellent companion.